Sign In Register

 Is Coleman a Good Place to Live?

-Based on current data, Coleman receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include affordable housing, a low poverty rate.
+Based on current data, Coleman receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Areas to be aware of include below-average incomes, high obesity rates.
 Coleman offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs